pulzze/autoflow-documentation/docs/ids/action-system-ratelimit/fields/key.md

-A key to categorize triggers.
-Limits apply to triggers with the same key.
+A key to categorize rate limiting.
+Limits apply to all rate limit actions with the same key.